gem-pasteur/macsyfinder/doc/source/modeler_guide/gallery.rst

 Gallery of examples of MacSyFinder's models
 *******************************************

-.. contents:: Table of contents of gallery
+.. contents:: Table of contents of the gallery
 	:local:
         :depth: 1